zhoukalex/data_engineer_alex/README.md

 Try to follow ETL best practices for your example code.
 Good habits that we like to see might include:
 ## Making your tasks modular and easy to iterate on or modify.
 Adding a new task into the pipeline shouldn't break the rest of the ETL flow.
 - Alex: This design focused on making a modular design for the ETL pipeline.
-- machina_raw table containing unprocessed log data enables historical record keeping in cheap s3 storage.
+- machina_raw table containing unprocessed log data that enables historical record keeping in cheap s3 storage.
 - machina_cleaned table aims to be like a 'fact' table that transposes the machina_raw data.
 - Machina_model_v1 table is where new feature engineering can take place, business rules implemented, and be used as a framework for scientists to build newer models in the future.
 - machina_run_uuid_stats table can be used for reports and data visuals by users on a specific model table.